dahalsharad/DetectAI/README.md

 # DetectAI
-DetectAI is a modular tool that uses state of the art technoques to identify ai generated text and deepfake images.
+DetectAI is a modular tool that uses state of the art techniques to identify ai generated text and deepfake images.
 ## HOW TO Install ? 👷

 # BACKEND